 - Further information

-Some areas within the park are accessible only by boat and others only by four-wheel-drive.
-Wherever you go on the island away from town areas, you need to carry fresh water and be self-sufficient.
+Some areas within the national park and recreation area are accessible only by boat and others only by four-wheel-drive.
+Wherever you go on the island away from town areas, you need to carry drinking water and be self-sufficient.

-A high clearance four-wheel-drive vehicle is recommended for driving through the recreation area, including on the Ocean Beach.
-Sections of deep soft sand may be present on the beach and tracks.
-Engage and stay in 4WD and adjust tyre pressure accordingly.
-Vehicles entering the recreation area must be fully road-registered.
-A vehicle access permit must be purchased and displayed on your vehicle windscreen before driving in the recreation area.
-You can enter the recreation area from the northern end of White Patch Esplanade or from the Eighth Avenue carpark off North Street, Woorim.
+Four-wheel-drive (4WD) vehicles with high clearance and low range function are essential for driving through the national park and recreation area, including on the beach.
+All-wheel-drive vehicles without true 4WD function and vehicles with low clearance will have difficulty along inland tracks and in soft sand.
+Drivers should engage and stay in 4WD and adjust tyre pressure accordingly.
+Vehicles entering the national park and recreation area must be fully road-registered.
+A vehicle access permit must be purchased and displayed on your vehicle windscreen before driving in the national park and recreation area.
+You can enter the national park and recreation area from the northern end of White Patch Esplanade or from the Eighth Avenue carpark off North Street, Woorim.

 Read the driving section for more information.

-If you book online or over the phone, please collect your vehicle access permit from the information shelters at the entrances to the park, fill in your booking details, and display the permit on your windscreen prior to entering the park.
+If you book online or over the phone, please collect your vehicle access permit from the information shelters at the entrances to the park, fill in your booking details, and display the permit on your windscreen prior to entering the national park and recreation area.

 Conventional vehicle access

 Sealed roads provide access to the Bicentennial bushwalks that begin near the Community Arts Centre on Sunderland Drive.
 A vehicle access permit is not required for areas accessible by sealed road.